-In our Video Game Design camp, we teach kids 9-13 years old how to make video games using the Game Maker software from YoYo Games.
-This short video shows one of the tricks we teach kids in summer camp: how to change the speed of an object during gameplay.
+In our Video Game Design Camp, we teach kids 9-13 years old how to make video games using the GameMaker software from YoYo Games.
+This short video shows one of the tricks we teach kids in summer camp.
+How to Change Speed in GameMaker during gameplay.

-Using Variables in Game Maker
+Using Variables in GameMaker

-Variables are used to store values.
-Some of the variables in Game Maker are “pre-defined”, which means that they are variables that already existed when we started programming our video game.
-All we need to do is adjust those values to make our game act differently.
+When changing the speed in GameMaker you use variables.
+Some of the variables in GameMaker are “pre-defined.”
+This means they already existed when we started programming our video game.
+Consequently, all you need to do is adjust those values to make your game act differently.

-The speed variable is a pre-defined variable, so we don’t need to create the variable at the beginning of the game.
-However, we can change the variable anytime we want.
-In this video, we set the variable for the first time to make our Game Maker object (the basketball) move an initial speed.
-Then, we program a Key Press event to increase and decrease the speed of the object.
+The speed variable is a pre-defined variable.
+So, you don’t need to create the variable at the beginning of the game.
+However, you can change the variable anytime you want.
+In this video, we set the variable to make our Game Maker object (the basketball) move an initial speed.
+Then, we program a KeyPress event to increase and decrease the speed of the object.

 Using Debug Mode in video game design allows us to monitor variables.
-The speed variable is <objectname>.speed and as you can see in the video, the speed variable changes as we press up and down as the basketball object moves on the screen.
+The speed variable is <objectname>.speed, and as you can see in the video, the speed variable changes as we press up and down as the basketball object moves on the screen.